Skip to main content

 What should I do immediately after a car accident in Moreno Valley?

-After a car accident in Moreno Valley: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Moreno Valley car accident lawyer before giving recorded statements.
+After a car accident in Moreno Valley: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+If the facts involve Speeding, I-215, or treatment near Riverside University Health System Medical Center, organize the record source before turning the answer into a settlement expectation.
+The next record to protect may be the claim-number trail; match it with the symptom chronology before the claim story hardens.

 How do I file a police report for a car accident in Moreno Valley?